NBISweden/workshop-genome_annotation/labs/augustus.md

 # Closing remarks

-We have seen how to assess the quality of the assembly and how to launch a quick annotation using an abinitio tool.
+We have seen how to launch a quick annotation using the abinitio tool Augustus.
 We have also seen the importance to use a species specific hmm model into the ab initio tool.
 Thus, the limitation of this approach is linked to the pre-trained species that are available.